grantcolley/tradeview/README.md

 Compile and run the solution.
 This will start both the TradeView UI and the TradeServer WebHost running as a console app.

 ## Start Trading
-Select the [Trading](#trading) module in the navigational panel then click *Demo Account*.
-This will open the trading tab for the Demo Account and automatically connect to Binance, the default exchange, and subscribe to order book and trade feed for the default asset.
+Select the [Trading](#trading) module in the navigational panel then click **Demo Account**.
+This will open the trading tab for the **Demo Account** and automatically connect to Binance, the **Demo Account**'s default exchange, subscribing to order book and trade feed for the default asset.
 To trade you must create an account providing an api key and api secret (and optionally a api pass phrase, for Kucoin accounts).
 You do this in the [Configuration](#configuration) module by selecting Manage Accounts(#manage-accounts).
 Once you have created an account you can open it in the [Trading](#trading) module and see the account balances.
 You can start trading and receive real time order updates for the account.

 ## Demo Strategy